trimstray/nginx-admins-handbook/doc/RULES.md

   > If you use a front-end service like Apache or whatever else as the front-end to your APIs, you will need these headers to understand what IP or hostname was used to connect to the API.

-  > Forwarding these headers is also important if you use the https protocol (it has become a standard nowadays).
+  > Forwarding these headers is also important if you use the HTTPS protocol (it has become a standard nowadays).

   > However, I would not rely on either the presence of all `X-Forwarded` headers, or the validity of their data.